Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Introduction

 State estimation for ASVs in open ocean environments present inherent challenges.
-While ignoring roll and pitch might suffice for some inland water applications where wave-induced motion is negligible, this simplification is not valid on the ocean and the full 3D orientation must be tracked.
-However, given that the vehicle predominantly operates near a nominally level surface but experiences wave-induced roll and pitch, we introduce the concept of a \say{semi-planar} space.
-Motion in this space is primarily in the horizontal plane where roll and pitch remain within moderate limits, a key constraint of our proposed methodology.
+While ignoring roll and pitch or heave might suffice for some inland water applications where wave-induced motion is negligible, this simplification is not valid on the ocean and the full 3D orientation and position must be tracked.
+Given that the vehicle predominantly operates near a nominally level surface but experiences wave-induced roll and pitch, we introduce the concept of a \say{semi-planar} space.
+In this space, the attitude primarily involves rotation about the vertical $z$-axis, while the roll and pitch degrees of freedom are limited to moderate variations, a key constraint of our proposed methodology.
 The absence of fixed features, a defining characteristic of the ocean, also presents a significant challenge for traditional landmark-based estimation approaches that rely on fixed landmarks for relative observations.
 Instead, the horizon serves as a consistently available visual reference and monocular cameras offer a practical and cost-effective solution for estimating the vessel's roll and pitch angles relative to it.
 Despite their robustness to certain environmental factors, these horizon-based measurements provide only partial orientation information, exhibiting limited sensitivity to yaw angle.

 Invariant Extended Kalman Filters (InEKFs) offer a theoretically sound framework for state estimation on manifolds like the Special Orthogonal group $SO(3)$ for rotations and the Special Euclidean group $SE(3)$ for rigid body transformations.
 This approach overcomes many limitations found in traditional Extended Kalman Filters (EKFs).
-While standard InEKF formulations typically assume access to full 3D orientation measurements, effectively integrating partial orientation measurements like horizon-derived roll and pitch, or heading provided by dual-antenna GPS has yet to be developed.
+While current InEKF formulations require full orientation measurements, effectively integrating partial orientation measurements like horizon-derived roll and pitch, or heading from a dual-antenna GPS has yet to be developed.